 Plastics and injection molding equipment appraisals.

-A plastics machinery appraisal from Lukes & Lukes is an independent, USPAP-compliant opinion of value for the molding floor: injection molding presses by clamp tonnage and control generation, extrusion lines, blow molding, thermoforming, and the auxiliary equipment that keeps them running.
-Tonnage and controls lead, all-electric and newer servo machines hold value better than older hydraulics, and screw and barrel condition is a real, inspectable driver.
-Tooling and molds are usually appraised separately.
+A plastics machinery appraisal from Lukes & Lukes is an independent, USPAP-compliant opinion of value for the molding floor: injection molding presses, extrusion lines, blow molding, thermoforming, and the auxiliaries that keep them running.
+We grade each press by clamp tonnage, control generation and drive type, then inspect the screw and barrel, the wear items a spec sheet never shows.
+Molds are usually customer-owned, so tooling is appraised separately.
 Built to withstand lender, SBA, IRS, audit and legal review.

 What we appraise